 Symptoms of Sleep Apnea in Children

 Although sleep apnea isn’t so common in children, when it occurs, it’s a significant issue for both the children and the parents.
 In fact, untreated sleep apnea in children is a serious issue because it can lead to certain behavioral problems.
-If your child is experiencing these problems, poor sleep, or some of the other symptoms of sleep apnea in children, then we’d like to help you here at Koala® Center for Sleep and TMJ Disorders.
+If your child is experiencing these problems, poor sleep, or some of the other symptoms of sleep apnea in children, then we’d like to help you here at Koala® Center For Sleep & TMJ Disorders.

 When it occurs, yes, sleep apnea in children can be serious, especially if it’s left untreated, which is when it can result in behavioral, adaptive, and learning difficulties.
 For example, the daytime symptoms of poor sleep caused by sleep apnea can eventually manifest into symptoms similar to those of ADHD.